eymengunay/homebridge-http-door/README.md

   </a>
 </p>

-# Homebridge HTTP Lock Mechanism
+# Homebridge HTTP Door

 > This is a work in progress.

-[WIP] A simple homebridge plugin for controlling (stateless) lock mechanisms via HTTP requests.
+[WIP] A simple homebridge plugin for controlling (stateless) doors via HTTP requests.